xqjiang5122/EZTrackInvManagement/Readme.txt

 To be improved in the future:
   - Add the function to sort the list of items/warehouses by time of modification, or by alphabatical order of selecting parameters: SKU, Code, Name, etc.
+  - User authentication can be added to track the creator and modifier of the entries

 Instruction: - enter in the terminal: npm run db-init